gopythongo/gopythongo/src/sphinx/index.rst

-  1. a process description, information and links on what a good Python deployment process looks like and how you can implement one for your project, how you integrate it with configuration data and other services in your project
+  1. a process description, information and links on what a good Python deployment process looks like and how you can implement one for your project, how you integrate it with configuration data and other services in your project and how it relates to your organization's development process.

-  2. a tool, written in Python, that makes it easy to build ready-to-deploy .deb/.rpm packages and put them on an APT or YUM repository for easy installation
+  2. a tool, written in Python, that makes it easy to build ready-to-deploy .deb/.rpm packages and put them on an APT or YUM repository and Docker registry for easy deployment on continuous integration, testing and release servers.

 .. toctree::
     :maxdepth: 1